-With 18 certified creative districts, Washington State is perfect for those looking to immerse themselves in local art and culture.
-Creative districts are defined areas where there’s a high concentration of cultural attractions and programs.
-From Washington’s first creative district in Edmonds to new additions like Ellensburg, each has its own experiences, from art walks and live music to museums and galleries, all generally within a walkable distance for easy exploring.
+With 24 certified creative districts as of early 2026, Washington State is perfect for those looking to immerse themselves in local art and culture.
+Creative districts are defined areas with a high concentration of cultural attractions and programs.
+From Washington’s first creative district in Edmonds to new additions like Prosser and Long Beach, each has its own experiences, from art walks and live music to museums and galleries, all generally within a walkable distance for easy exploring.

 Here are just some of the Washington creative districts to visit and learn about the artists who inspire innovation and creativity in their communities.
 Discover even more districts by visiting ArtsWA.